zot/Leisure/roadmap.md

    * local/proxied
    * gdrive
    * orion
-* Switch everything to markdown
-* Building
-   * give them monads a kick
+* Sliders for numbers, like Bret Victor has (compiling as you change them)
 * Queries
    * code scanner
+* ignored variable, '_'
+* file-private functions, $func
 * Map constructor
    * {a:1 b:2 c:3} -- ':' operator binds very tightly
    * use it in data constructor, like: person {name:'bubba' dob:(date '3/17/1952')}